jasonjmcghee/rem/README.md

 ---

+### This is crazy alpha version

 Please log any bugs / issues you find!

-Working on getting the build code signed / official... fighting with hardened runtime + bundled ffmpeg.

 Looking at this code and grimacing?
 Want to help turn this project into something awesome?
 Please contribute.
 I haven't written Swift since 2017.
 I'm sure you'll write better code than me.